matt328/triton/README.md

 CMake Presets exist for clang and Visual Studio 17 2022.

+The project *should* explicitly link against libc++ when being compiled with clang.
+I think 'official' builds should be compiled with clang/libc++, MSVC STL could be used when trying to use address sanitizer, but those should be one-of scenarios used to find a particular bug.

 Largely simplified thanks to using Ninja instead of make.
 Ninja is cross platform, so no messing around with mingw32 builds, and seems to be a bit faster even with this tiny little project.
 Just install CMake, LLVM, and Ninja.
 These should be the same on all 3 platforms now.
 The `Visual Studio 17 2022` should generate a valid project, there is a small issue with the assets being located relative to the executable when debugging, but that is currently being worked on.
 That being said I mostly use ninja, clang, and VSCode for development.

 Install [CMake](https://cmake.org/download/).
 Make sure `cmake` is on your path.